-Type of Program: PN Stand Alone (PN) Program Code: MATC- Madison PN Stand Alone: US50101300
+Type of Program: PN Stand Alone (PN) ONLY use this code if you are a PN program student taking the NCLEX-PN Program Code: MATC- Madison PN Stand Alone: US50101300

 A note on Statements of Graduation - The Madison College School of Nursing verifies graduation following completion of coursework and posting of final grades.
 Each Student MUST activate an account with LicensE at www.license.wi.gov click on Register for an individual account.
 There are 9steps to this process.
 Be sure under the Education Section you use the College Official Name and Address: Madison Area Technical College-1701 Wright St., Madison, WI.
-Under the Forms Section you will need to Click on Form 259-Statement of Graduation, complete this form (Top half only and sign and date) including adding the PAR # which can be found once you have paid for your application and log back into the system and click on "Check Licensure Status" the PAR # will be next to your name.
-Add this to the Form 259, and scan and submit to Joanna at imwilliams3@madisoncollege.edu The Statement of Graduation will be processed within one week following graduation, this will be completed through LicensE.
-Any specific questions regarding the LicensE processes/account set-up please reach out to Joanna at imwilliams3@madisoncollege.edu
+Under the Forms Section you will need to Click on Form 259-Statement of Graduation, complete this form (Top half only and sign and date) including adding the PAR # which can be found once you have paid for your application and log back into the system and click on "Check License Status".
+Add this to the Form 259, and scan and submit to Joanna at jmwilliams3@madisoncollege.edu The Statement of Graduation will be processed within one week following graduation, this will be completed through LicensE.
+Any specific questions regarding the LicensE processes/account set-up please reach out to Joanna at jmwilliams3@madisoncollege.edu